keyo-integrations/identities-api-admin-ui-spa/README.md

 8. Click "Generate Domain"
 9. Open the domain URL

+## Deploy on your own server
+1. Copy .env.example to .env
+2. In the .env file, update the values accordingly
+3. Restart the application after updating the .env file

 ## Configure Users

-USERS must be JSON format with email as the key:
+In the "Secrets" or .env file, USERS must be added in JSON format with email as the key:
 {"email":"password","another@email.com":"anotherpassword"}

 Example:
 {"admin@example.com":"secret123","user@example.com":"pass456"}

-## Test

-1. Open your deployed URL
-2. Enter email and password (from USERS)
-3. Click Login
-4. You should see the identities list

 ## Appendix: Changing Keyo API Base URL